DRCUOA/simples-flatting-edition/documentation/prod_ready_prompt.md

 - Each commit message clearly scoped
 - A markdown summary of findings per phase

-Phase One is complete - continue with Phase 2
+Phase One and Two is complete - continue with Phase 3